 If you examine the ways that are nowadays viable in the UK to create storage – or living space, you will find that there simply is no cheaper cost per square meter than you can get buying a prefabricated log cabin from a well-established manufacturer.

 In case you will erect the log cabin in your own garden, you will not need to buy a building plot, no rent is necessary, the garden is there anyway.
 In many cases, if you select a log cabin with a roof height of below 2,5m, and if you leave enough space to the adjacent plot, you won’t even need to worry about a planning permission.

-If you plan to erect one of our residential log cabins, the ones that are well suitable to live in, and develop it into a weekend – or holiday home, then you can even profit from the investment by renting it out to budget travellers or travelling business people through one of the many platforms on the internet acting as brokers for overnight stays, weekend breaks or holiday homes.
+If you plan to erect one of our bedroom log cabins, the ones that are well suitable to live in, and develop it into a weekend – or holiday home, then you can even profit from the investment by renting it out to budget travellers or travelling business people through one of the many platforms on the internet acting as brokers for overnight stays, weekend breaks or holiday homes.

 If you happen to have the opportunity to erect a log cabin in a scenic landscape, like on farmland, a private forest, at the beach, on a river or lake, maybe on a camping ground, you can use your residential log cabin yourself for lodge holidays and rent it out whenever you don’t use it yourself.

 Some people even make quite some money erecting a few log cabins as holiday lodges somewhere on the countryside and renting them out to guests looking for lodge holidays or hot tub holidays.